NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Catalog zones reveal the zones served by the consumers of the catalog zone.
 It is RECOMMENDED to limit the systems able to query these zones.
 It is RECOMMENDED to transfer catalog zones confidentially [@!RFC9103].

+As with regular zones, primary and secondary nameservers for a catalog zone may be operated by different administrators.
+The secondary nameservers may be configured as catalog consumer to synchronize catalog zones from the primary, but the primary's administrators may not have any administrative access to the secondaries.

 Administrative control over what zones are served from the configured name servers shifts completely from the server operator (consumer) to the "owner" (producer) of the catalog zone content.